vyasenov/pyhtelasso/README.md

 ### Related Work

-Researchers have developed several sophisticated methods to address these challenges:
+Researchers have developed several sophisticated methods to address these challenges and still employ the Lasso in this context:

 * Imai and Ratkovic (2013) use a modified Lasso with structured penalties and group interactions.
 * Nie and Wager (2020) propose the R-learner, a powerful meta-learning approach that relies on orthogonalized loss functions and cross-fitting which can employ lasso.
 * Zhao et al. (2022) focus on FDR control by combining weighted outcomes lasso regression with a knockoff filter.
 * Bien et al. (2013) propose an interaction lasso which selects treatment variable interactions only if the main term also enters the model.

-While effective, these methods can be complex to implement and explain, as well as tune.
+While effective, these methods can be complex to communicate, implement, and tune.

 ---